Frequently Asked Questions

 WHY DO YOU REQUIRE VOLUNTEER HOURS?
 We feel the applicant needs to spend time volunteering/observing in a physical therapy clinical setting to help assure the applicant that physical therapy is the proper career choice.
 Also, feedback from supervisors of volunteers assists the Admissions Committee in determining an applicant's potential for success.

 WHAT TYPE OF SETTING IS BEST TO OBTAIN VOLUNTEER HOURS?
 We require the applicant to volunteer/observe in a physical therapy setting supervised by a licensed physical therapist.
+There is no preferred setting to obtain the hours.

 CAN I ATTEND THE PROGRAM ON A PART TIME BASIS?
 No. The courses are sequenced around a three year full time schedule.
 No mechanism exists for students to attend part time.